kubernetes/website/docs/tasks/configure-pod-container/assign-memory-resource.md

 ## Exceed a Container's memory limit

 A Container can exceed its memory request if the Node has memory available.
 But a Container is not allowed to use more than its memory limit.
-If a container allocates more memory than its limit, the Container becomes a candidate for termination.
+If a Container allocates more memory than its limit, the Container becomes a candidate for termination.
 If the Container continues to to consume memory beyond its limit, the Container is terminated.
 If a terminated Container is restartable, the kubelet will restart it, as with any other type of runtime failure.